Choosing a telescope is the biggest decision we make as backyard astronomers.

 The Pros and Cons of Buying a Refractor

-Refractors are the only telescope type which does not contain a mirror.
+Refractor telescopes are the only type which do not contain a mirror.
 They use only a glass lens(es) to focus the light entering the telescope tube.

 That fixed lens is a big pro for some users because, especially with higher quality lenses, there are fewer optical distortions than with mirrors.
 This makes higher end refractors great for astrophotography, however, these tend to be more expensive ‘apochromatic’ lenses which are generally out of budget for new starters.

 The downside of refracting telescopes is their cost versus size.
 Making lenses is only cheap when they are small, which is why so many entry-level telescopes are refractors.
 As lens size increases, they quickly become expensive to manufacture, especially as the quality of glass used to make them improves.

 Refractors make great entry level scopes (where they are much cheaper) and are hard to beat at the top end of the quality scale, especially for astrophotography.
 However, in the mid ranges, you run the risk of having the worst of both worlds: smaller aperture and inferior quality glass.

 The Pros and Cons of Buying a Newtonian Reflector

-Named for Sir Isaac Newton, who invented the design, the Newtonian reflector works by collecting light to a mirror mounted at the end of the tube letting in light.
-That primary mirror reflects collected light up to a secondary mirror which, in turn, focuses it towards an eyepiece mounted on the side of the telescope tube.
+Named for Sir Isaac Newton, who invented the design, the Newtonian reflector works by collecting light to a mirror mounted at the end of a long tube, known as the primary mirror.
+The primary reflects collected light up to a secondary mirror which, in turn, focuses it towards an eyepiece mounted on the side of the telescope tube.

 Newtonians are the workhorse of the telescope world.
 They can turn themselves to planetary and deep sky visual observing, as well as astrophotography when used with an equatorial mount, which is fantastic.
 The downside of this general use capability is they tend not to be amazing at any one thing.